Skip to main content

 "name": "Web Development Completion",

-"code": "web-dev-completion",
+"code": "course-completion",

 "description": "Issued to youth who complete the Umuzi web development programme",